Nicholas Georgescu-Roegen: Life and career

-Childhood, adolescence and education

-Nicolae Georgescu was born in Constanța, Romania in 1906 to a family of simple origins.
-His father, of Greek descent, was an army officer.
-His mother, an ethnic Romanian, was a sewing teacher at a girls school.
-His father spent time teaching him how to read, write and calculate, and planted in the boy the seed of intellectual curiosity.
-By her living example, Nicolae's mother taught her son the value of hard work.
+Nicolae Georgescu was born in Constanța, Romania in 1906.
+His father, of Greek descent, was an army officer, and his mother, an ethnic Romanian, was a sewing teacher at a girls school.
 After having lost his position in the army for disciplinary reasons, his father died when Nicolae was only eight years old.

-Constanța was then a small Black Sea port with some 25,000 inhabitants.
-The mix of various cultures and ethnic groups in the town shaped Nicolae's cosmopolitan spirit from his earliest years.
 In primary school, Nicolae excelled at mathematics, and he was encouraged by a teacher to apply for a scholarship at a secondary school, the Lyceum Mânăstirea Dealu ("Lycée of the Monastery of the Hill"), a new military prep school in the town.
 Nicolae won a scholarship there in 1916, but his attendance was delayed by Romania's entry into World War I. His widowed mother fled with the family to Bucharest, the country's capital, where they stayed with Nicolae's maternal grandmother during the rest of the war.
-In these times of hardship, Nicolae had traumatic boyhood experiences of the agonies of war.
-He wanted to become a mathematics teacher, but he could barely keep up his schoolwork.

-After the war, Nicolae returned to his home town to attend the lyceum.
-Teaching standards were high, and many of the teachers later went on to become university professors, but the discipline was regimented, with mock-military physical exercises and wearing uniforms.
-Students were not permitted to leave the school except in summer and briefly during Christmas and Easter.
-Nicolae proved to be an excellent student, especially in mathematics.
-He later credited the five years of secondary education he received at the lyceum for providing him with an extraordinary education that would serve him well later in his career, but he also blamed the discipline and the monastic isolation of the place for having stunted his social abilities, something that would put him at odds with acquaintances and colleagues throughout his life.